-Therefore, if the goal is to travel back and forth between United States and/or reside in the United States but the tax transparency is just too great – a foreign national should avoid a green card.
+Therefore, if the goal is to travel back and forth between United States and/or reside in the United States but the tax transparency is just too great – a foreign national should avoid legal permanent residence status.

-One major tax catastrophe for many clients is that they’ve had their green card for more than eight of the last 15 years.
+One major tax catastrophe for many green card holder clients is that they have had their green card for at least eight of the last 15 years.
 As a result, they may be considered a covered expatriate and may have to file and paying exit tax when they relinquish their green card.